eclipse-keyple/keyple-card-generic-java-lib/README.md

 ## Overview

-The **Keyple Card Generic Java Library** is an addon to allow an application using Keyple to interact with any type of card through low level APDU commands.
+The **Keyple Card Generic Java Library** is an add-on to allow an application using Keyple to interact with any type of card through low level APDU commands.

 ## Documentation & Contribution Guide